The Protectors

-The Protectors is a British television series, an action thriller created by Gerry Anderson.
-It was Anderson's second TV series to exclusively use live actors as opposed to marionettes (following UFO), and his second to be firmly set in contemporary times (following The Secret Service).
+The Protectors is a British action thriller television series created by Gerry Anderson.
+It starred Robert Vaughn as Harry Rule, Nyree Dawn Porter as the Contessa Caroline di Contini, and Tony Anholt as Paul Buchet.
+It was Anderson's second television series to exclusively use live actors as opposed to marionettes following UFO, and his second to be firmly set in contemporary times post The Secret Service.
 It was also the only Gerry Anderson–produced television series that was not of the fantasy or science fiction genres.
 It was produced by Lew Grade's ITC Entertainment production company.
-Despite not featuring marionettes or any real science fiction elements, The Protectors became one of Anderson's most popular productions, easily winning a renewal for a second series.
-A third series was in the planning stages when the show's major sponsor, Brut, ended its funding and thus forced the series' cancellation.
+Despite not featuring marionettes or any real science fiction elements, The Protectors became one of Anderson's most popular productions, gaining a renewal for a second series.
+A third series was in the planning stages when the show's major sponsor, Brut, ended its funding which forced the series' cancellation.

 The Protectors was first broadcast in 1972 and 1973, and ran to 52 episodes over two series, each 25 minutes long—making it one of the last series of this type to be produced in a half-hour format.
-It starred Robert Vaughn (of The Man from U.N.C.L.E. fame) as Harry Rule, Nyree Dawn Porter (co-star of The Forsyte Saga) as the Contessa Caroline di Contini, and Tony Anholt (later to star in Space: 1999 and Howards' Way) as Paul Buchet.
-Episodes often featured prominent guest actors.

 Premise

 Three inexplicably affluent international private detectives/troubleshooters are charged with ensuring the protection of innocents.
 They belong to an organisation called The Protectors, based in London.
 Harry Rule leads the group.
-The Contessa lives in Italy (when she is not working with Harry).
-She runs her own detective agency, which specializes in exposing art frauds and recovering stolen art.
+The Contessa lives in Italy, when she is not working with Harry.
+She runs her own detective agency, which specialises in exposing art frauds and recovering stolen art.
 Paul Buchet works out of Paris, and is the group's researcher and gadget specialist.
 Adventures range from simple kidnapping to convoluted cases of international intrigue.
 These characters are all very wealthy and drive exotic cars of the era, such as the Citroën SM and Jensen Interceptor.

 The show was parodied in two episodes of the 1996 BBC Radio 4 comedy series Fab TV: "The Preventers" and "The Return of the Preventers".